Healthdirect Free Australian health advice you can count on.

 How is dry mouth syndrome treated?

-• sipping water regularly (but avoiding sugary drinks, fruit juice or cordial)
+• ensuring you are well hydrated (but avoiding sugary drinks, fruit juice or cordial)

 • chewing sugar-free gum to stimulate saliva